 Honing is a micro-finishing process used to obtain perfect hole geometry.
-Industries today see the great importance of honing machines as the process offers final sizing and creates the desired finish pattern on the interior of tubing or cylinder bores.
+Industries today see the great importance of honing machines, as the process offers final sizing and creates the desired finish pattern on the interior of tubing or cylinder bores.

 This process may be considered a machining process because the removal of microchips occurs.
 The honing process uses a tool called a honing stone to perform its operation.
 Well, in this reading, we’ll explore what honing is, its applications, functions, parts and diagrams, operations, types, and how it works.
 We’ll also explore the advantages and disadvantages of honing as well as its difference with lapping.